nyuszika7h/limnoria-plugins/README.md

-This is a collection of my Limnoria plugins.
+This is a collection of my plugins for Limnoria.

-Stock Supybot is not explicitly supported.
-You shouldn't be using it anyway, it's full of vulnerabilities.
+Unless otherwise noted, the plugins are written for Python 3 and Limnoria.
+Support for Python 2 and stock Supybot is not guaranteed.